mell-o-tron/MellOs/README.md

 - Interrupt request handling, keyboard and timer support
 - Linear dynamic memory allocation (with some tricks not to make it too inefficient)

-## Bugs and Horrible Code
-- The printy-screeney-bit is all broken and redundant, because it was made in a hurry for a very badly designed system.
-I updated most of the very badly designed system (it now is a mildly badly designed system), but not that, not yet.
-Next up, I guess.

 ### Work in progress
 - Dynamic, Modular Shell (with the possibility to create/edit commands)